The Delta Museum and Archive Society is looking for Deltans to share their stories for Canada’s 150th anniversary.

 “We wanted something that was grassroot-like,” society president Teresa Cooper said.

 “It morphed into, why don’t we collect 150 memories, stories, thoughts from people in the community and share those with the rest of the community through social media.”

-The society hopes to release one contributed memory every day until Dec.
+Starting July 1, the society plans on releasing one contributed memory every day until Dec.
 31 on social media.